Sigrid Kaag: Early career

-After her studies, Kaag worked as analyst for Royal Dutch Shell in London, United Kingdom.
-Later, she worked for the Dutch Ministry of Foreign Affairs as Deputy Head of the UN Political Affairs Department.
-During her time in the diplomatic service, she lived and worked in Beirut, Vienna, and Khartoum.
+Kaag began her professional career in 1988 as an analyst for Royal Dutch Shell in London, United Kingdom.
+In 1990, she started working for the Dutch Ministry of Foreign Affairs, where she was the deputy head of the department of United Nations political affairs.

-1994–2013: Career at the United Nations
+1994–2017: Career at the United Nations

 Kaag started working for the United Nations in 1994 and first served as Senior United Nations Adviser in the Office of the Deputy Special Representative of the Secretary-General in Khartoum, Sudan.
-From 1998 to 2004 she was Chief of Donor Relations for the International Organization for Migration and Senior Programme Manager with the External Relations Office of UNRWA in Jerusalem.
-Working in the Middle East she was responsible for areas as the occupied Palestinian territories, Lebanon, Jordan, and Syria.
+From 1998 to 2004, she was Chief of Donor Relations for the International Organization for Migration and Senior Programme Manager with the External Relations Office of UNRWA in Jerusalem.
+Working in the Middle East she was responsible for areas as the Palestinian territories, Lebanon, Jordan, and Syria.